Clinical Professions Major Overview

 2) Students in the Clinical Professions Major must take at least six credits of science electives and six credits of non-science electives from the approved lists.

 3) Completion of the IMS Experiential Service Learning Seminar sequence and Senior Capstone course with project.

 4) A minimum GPA of 2.0 in all coursework.

 The Clinical Professions Major Curriculum Sheet details the requirements for the major.

 The Clinical Professions major requires a rigorous science core curriculum.
 The Core Requirements include the pre-requisites for advanced professional training and as such those for medicine and various health professions.

-Students must complete 33 hours of electives from the approved list with at least 2 upper level science courses and 2 upper level courses not in physical or biological sciences.
+Students must complete 33 hours of electives from the approved list with at least six credits of upper level science courses and six credits of upper level courses not in physical or biological sciences.

 See the Clinical Professions Major Curriculum Sheet for required courses.